lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 }
 ```

-It is not immediately clear why `ansible_group_priority` is not set to the expected value.
+It may not be immediately intuitive why the `ansible_group_priority` does not result in the expected value.

 ## Further testing

 In the last test, the group override is not at the same level as product.

 override is directly below top_group, while the product1 is group is below product which is below top_group.

 Convert the initial hosts.ex1.ini to a yaml inventory as [hosts.ex1.yml](./hosts.ex1.yml):